Eastwood suburb profile

 Eastwood rental market trends

-The rental market in Eastwood has shown stability, with house rents remaining unchanged at $850 per week over the past year, while unit rents have experienced a modest increase of 5.1% to $620 per week.
-This steady performance highlights Eastwood as a reliable choice for renters and investors seeking consistent returns in a well-established suburb.
+The rental market in Eastwood has experienced moderate growth, with house rents increasing by 5.9% over the past year to $900 per week, while unit rents have seen a 3.3% rise to $620 per week.
+With its convenient location and strong community amenities, Eastwood continues to attract renters and investors seeking stable returns in a well-established suburb.

 Suburbs near Eastwood